Published: 22nd October 2021, last edit: 15th September 2023

 The greenest campus location: Welcome to the Botanical Gardens

 You might have guessed it from the name: Here, you are surrounded by greenery.
-Centre of this campus location is its namesake, the Botanical Garden with its 200-year history that houses a variety of plants.
+Centre of this campus location is its namesake, with its 200-year history that houses a variety of plants.
 The Departments of Biology and Geosciences are located here.
-But even if you’re studying something completely unrelated – the Botanical Gardens are always worth a visit and there is lots to discover!
+But even if you’re studying something completely unrelated – the Botanical Garden are always worth a visit and there is lots to discover! the Botanical Gardens

 Tip!
 No need to be hungry during class!